-1. All parties have appeared and agree to engage in the below ADR program [check $\ensuremath{\boxtimes}$ one]: Court-Directed mediation Private mediation Nonbinding judicial arbitration Private arbitration Other: THE PARTIES AGREE TO COMPLETE THE ALTERNATIVE DISPUTE RESOLUTION PROGRAM WITHIN 90 DAYS OF THE FILING OF THIS FORM.
-Further Case Management Conference is requested 2. ase is concluded and judgment or dismissal has been entered as to all parties.
-3. Case has settled; dismissal shall be filed on or before 4.
-Case is at-issue and all parties agree that matter may be set for trial without the necessity of a Case Management Conference.
-5. All defendants have not been served and the plaintiff has been granted an extension by the court until to complete service on all defendants Further Case Management Conference is requested.
-6. A defendant has filed bankruptcy; case should be stayed pending the completion of bankruptcy.
-Plaintiff shall file a Supplemental Case Management Statement within ten (10) days of any action by the debtor or the Bankruptcy Court that would act as a lifting of said stay.
-7. Case has been removed to Federal Court.
-Plaintiff shall file a Supplemental Case Management Statement within ten (10) days of any remand back to Superior Court or of any judgment or dismissal filed in the Federal Court.
-8. Plaintiff has obtained a default as to all defendants and will perfect the default by entry or court or clerk judgment in timely manner.
+Private mediation Private arbitration

+THE PARTIES AGREE TO COMPLETE THE ALTERNATIVE DISPUTE RESOLUTION PROGRAM WITHIN 90 DAYS OF THE FILING OF THIS FORM.
+Further Case Management Conference is requested

+- 2. Case is concluded and judgment or dismissal has been entered as to all parties. - 3.
+Case has settled; dismissal shall be filed on or before \\\\\ - 4.
+Case is at-issue and all parties agree that matter may be set for trial without the necessity of a Case Management Conference. - All defendants have not been served and the plaintiff has been granted an extension by the court until \\\\\\ to complete service on all defendants.
+Further Case Management Conference is requested. - 6.
+A defendant has filed bankruptcy; case should be stayed pending the completion of bankruptcy.
+Plaintiff shall file a Supplemental Case Management Statement within ten (10) days of any action by the debtor or the Bankruptcy Court that would act as a lifting of said stay. - 7.
+Case has been removed to Federal Court.
+Plaintiff shall file a Supplemental Case Management Statement within ten (10) days of any remand back to Superior Court or of any judgment or dismissal filed in the Federal Court. - 8.
+Plaintiff has obtained a default as to all defendants and will perfect the default by entry of court or clerk judgment in timely manner.
+Further Case Management Conference is requested. - All defendants have appeared and discovery is proceeding in a timely manner.
+For reasons set forth in the parties' Case Management Statements, the case should be designated (circle one) Category I, Category II or Category III.
+Parties anticipate case will be ready to set for trial as of \\\\\\.
 Further Case Management Conference is requested.
-9. All defendants have appeared and discovery is proceeding in a timely manner.
-For reasons set forth in the parties' Case Management Statements, the case should be designated (circle one) Category I, Category II or Category III.
-Parties anticipate case will be ready to set for trial as of Further Case Management Conference is requested.
-10. Other: Further Case Management Conference is requested.